-The NCI Technology Transfer Ambassadors Program (TTAP) is a training program for post-doctoral fellows seeking to enhance their current research activities with hands-on training in biomedical invention development and commercialization, as well as entrepreneurship. *Ambassadors must successfully complete the Technology Transfer Boot Camp before being fully accepted into the program*.
-Upon successful completion of the Technology Transfer Boot Camp and program requirements, Ambassadors are awarded a certificate of achievement signed by the Director of the NCI Technology Transfer Center (TTC).
+The NCI Technology Transfer Ambassadors Program (TTAP) is a free training program for post-doctoral fellows seeking to enhance their current research activities with hands-on training in biomedical invention development and commercialization, as well as entrepreneurship. *Ambassadors must successfully complete the Technology Transfer Boot Camp before being fully accepted into the program*.
+Upon successful completion of the TT Boot Camp and program requirements, Ambassadors are awarded a certificate of achievement signed by the Director of the NCI Technology Transfer Center (TTC).

 The NCI TTAP is a particularly unique opportunity for its range of subject matter; experience gained through training is valuable toward a wide variety of non-traditional PhD career paths.
-Previous Ambassadors have pursued careers such as: Patent Agents & Technical Specialists at law firms, Senior Associates working in Clinical and Corporate Contract Resource Management at universities, Health Science Analysts in the federal government, Drug Reviewers at the FDA, and Staff Scientists or Senior Scientists in the federal government or private sector.
+Previous Ambassadors have pursued careers such as: federal Technology Transfer Managers, Patent Agents & Technical Specialists at law firms, Senior Associates working in Clinical and Corporate Contract Resource Management at universities, Health Science Analysts in the federal government, Drug Reviewers at the FDA, and Staff Scientists or Senior Scientists in the federal government or private sector.

 Informational Session: Learn more about TTAP from our Team Leads